 The developer must co-operate with any request from the New Homes Ombudsman Service to provide all relevant information about a complaint a customer has asked them to review.

 3.6 Resale

-If the customer sells the new home, the after-sales service provided by the developer applies only to after-sales matters reported within two years of the completion date of the original purchase of the new home.
+only to after-sales matters reported within two years of the completion date of the original purchase of the new home.
 Any potential future owners should get legal advice about this.

 Solvency, legal rights and jurisdiction